Semicontinuity of capacity under pointed intrinsic flat convergence: Definitions and basic objects

-Analogous to the corresponding statement for classical currents, if $T_i \to T$ in the local flat topology, then $T_i \to T$ weakly (pointwise as functionals).
-Moreover, under weak convergence, $\liminf_{i \to \infty} \|T_i\|(U) \geq \|T\|(U)$ for all bounded open sets $U$.
+Analogous to the corresponding statement for classical currents, if $T_i \to T$ in the local flat topology, then $T_i \to T$ weakly.
+Moreover, under weak convergence, for all bounded open sets $U$.
 We also require the following lemma, generalizing \cite[Lemma 2.7]{Por} to the local case.

 \begin{lemma} Suppose $T_i \to T$ weakly in $\Ilocm(Z)$, and suppose there exists a bounded open set $U \subseteq Z$ such that $\|T_i\|(U) \to \|T\|(U)$ as $i \to \infty$.
 Then $\|T_i\| \llcorner U \to \|T\| \llcorner U$ weakly as a bounded sequence of finite Borel measures.
 That is, for every bounded, continuous function $f:Z \to \R$ supported in $U$,